Maysville leaders receptive to request for funds for new computers at library

 OTHER BUSINESS

-•agreed in a 3-1 vote for Cajun Construction to do a sewer line repair off of Ellison Street.
-Parr, Bush and Harper voted in favor of this, while Hardy voted against it.
+• agreed in a 3-1 vote for Cajun Construction to do a sewer line repair off of Ellison Street.
+Parr, Bush and Harper voted in favor while Hardy voted against it.

-•heard the library report from Shannon Wheeler who reported that the summer reading program will kick off on June 8 and end of July 16.
-Several programs are planned during the summer.
-She also plans to resume the weekly story time.
-She also reported that, during April 638 items were circulated at the library and eight new library cards were issued.
+• heard the library report from Shannon Wheeler who reported that the summer reading program will kick off on June 8 and end of July 16.
+Several other programs are also planned during the summer.
+She said the library also plans to resume the weekly story time.
+Wheeler reported that, during April 638 items were circulated at the library and eight new library cards were issued.

-•heard from Vance Holifield that one issue came before the planning commission at the last meeting.
-He said it was a request to operate an auto service business at 530 Sims Street, and the board did not have a problem with this request.
+• heard from Vance Holifield that one issue came before the planning commission at its last meeting.
+He said it was a request to operate an auto service business at 530 Sims St. and the board did not have a problem with this request.

-•agreed that polling place for the city will be at Stonepath Church.
+• agreed that the polling place for the city will be at Stonepath Church.

 •heard from the mayor that negotiations for the next SPLOST in Banks County will be held May 6 with Banks County leaders.